Competitive Landscape

 AIXBT provides intelligence.
 MIKO provides intelligence and execution.
 The holder doesn't need to interpret the analysis, decide whether to act, time their entry, or manage their trade.
 Miko's system handles the entire pipeline from analysis to distribution.

 Additionally, MIKO's analysis pipeline includes a multi-source fact-checking system that AIXBT lacks.
 AIXBT aggregates and reports what KOLs are saying.
 Miko verifies whether what they're saying is accurate before acting on it.
-When analysis drives real capital allocation, the cost of amplifying misinformation is not a misleading tweet — it's a bad investment of holder funds.
+When analysis drives real capital allocation, amplifying misinformation translates directly into a bad investment of holder funds.

 MIKO vs. Virtuals Protocol: Holder Value vs. Platform Value